kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 }
 ---

 Elm was my gateway drug in to type-safe functional programming.
 It's such a good tool for making robust frontends.
-Writing big projects in React and TypeScript bums me out because of it.
+Writing big projects in React and TypeScript honestly bums me out because of it.

 I have always wanted have to have the equivalent type-safe joy on the backend like I have with Elm.

 Now I have it all, with SSR included and an amazing developer experience 😍

-**IHP is a new web framework that has opened a wide door for the web development community to get into Haskell.** It's great for quick prototyping, well documented and easy to use.
+**IHP is a new web framework that has opened a wide door for the web development community to get into Haskell.** Like Rails and Laravel, it's great for quick prototyping, well documented and easy to use.

-It even has the pipe operator (`|>`) included making it be even more similar to the Elm syntax.
+It even has the pipe operator (`|>`) included making it even more similar to the Elm syntax.

 **Disclaimer: This tutorial should work for Mac and Linux.
 If you develop on Windows, it will might not work without some tweaks on your own**